West Colorado Springs composite deck with steel deck railing creates outdoor oasis

 View This Project

-RDI deck railing with Mosaic style panels installed on a composite deck.
-From Decks by Schmillen in Colorado Springs
+RDI metal deck railing with Mosaic style panel on a composite deck From Decks by Schmillen your Colorado Springs deck builders

 23 – Our client chose to use an RDI metal deck railing with Mosaic style panels, to create a custom-style look for his deck.

-A steel deck railing with a flush mounted drink cap where the railing posts are inserted through the drink cap.
-Built by Decks by Schmillen in Colorado Springs.
+Steel deck railing with a flush mounted drink cap where the railing posts are inserted through the drink cap from Decks by Schmillen your Colorado Springs deck builders

 24 – These clients chose to use a Fortress Fe26 steel deck railing with a flush mounted drink cap.
 However, they wanted the posts to be inserted through the drink cap with flat pyramid post caps.